Recent & not so recent additions & corrections

 But there comes a point at which even I

-Pagemill now has to be run under Wine, or in an XP Virtualbox.
+Pagemill had to be run under Wine, or in an XP Virtualbox.

 So I started looking around and reading software reviews, and